Oh, to express, with worthy stress,

 >Chess is all about regicide, and it doesn't matter how it's done as long as it's within the rules and laws of the game.
-Therefore, since the clock is an integral part of the rules in all forms of chess, I click all skulls without hesitation or warning.
+Ergo, since the clock is an integral part of the rules in all forms of chess, if you don't use your vacation flag, I will click any skull I see without hesitation or warning.
 (I have an itchy trigger finger!)

 >I'm a horn player who plays not only music, but also chess; I've played the horn all over North America and parts of Europe, playing virtually everything in the orchestral and solo horn repertoire. – My chess career is somewhat less interesting!
 However, I teach chess to children in schools, which invariably means I play a lot of simuls with them.